G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 For the end-user, it may be useful to learn about the concentration of the various species at any given point in time (as opposed to just the reaction rates).
 Additionally, visualization of the gradient of change in concentration may help the user make a decision about an experiment design in e.g., time to cut off a titration experiment or a batch chemical synthesis.

-In the future, the library could be enhanced by relaxing the condition of fixed temperature to further enable the user to gte insights in more complex systems.
+In the future, the library could be enhanced by relaxing the condition of fixed temperature to further enable the user to get insights in more complex systems.

 ##### Implementation Details